Here are a few things you might be wondering:

 How many students are impacted by Reading Village’s work?
 And how?

-In 2017, the organization’s 11th year, 95 youth leaders in five rural communities reached 4,750 elementary school-aged children with three hours of reading activities each week.
+In 2018, the organization’s 12 year, 95 youth leaders in five rural communities are reaching thousands of elementary school-aged children with three hours of reading activities each week.
 Evaluations have confirmed that as a result of the Leaders and Readers Program, sixth graders who spent all six years of primary school in the program have a greater love of reading, have improved Spanish comprehension skills (Spanish is their second language), and more developed critical and creative thinking skills than sixth graders with whom Reading Village had no intervention.
 On top of gaining leadership skills, the teens in Reading Village’s program are also getting an education.
 Because the cost of attending public school is more than half an average family’s annual income, only 10% of students in the Department of Solola attend high school.
 Participants in the Leaders and Readers Program receive a full 4-year high school scholarship.
 And when they graduate they are capable of doubling their families’ incomes with the professional employment they seek.
-In 2015, 78% of our alumni were employed and 40% studied at university, some were doing both.

 How are youth leaders using their leadership skills outside of the program?